Enable Your Research Vision

 Built for Success

 The App Lab is a “hackerspace” devoted to the creation of mobile applications and technologies across a range of platforms.
 It is equipped with the software and hardware necessary for mobile app development.
-The App Lab is available for club meetings and classes and hosts tutorials run by both the RNOC and other partners.
+The App Lab is available for club meetings and classes and hosts tutorials run by both IPaT and other partners.

 Location: TSRB 333